 Kaurava Kunda was another hill that I had never heard of before.
 One of my fellow trekkers during the Vattakanal Hike, suggested me to visit this hill for the early morning sunrise.
 He said that this hill was a better place to see the sunrise than the Skandagiri or Nandi Hills.
 The reason it was better than the other two was that this was not a very famous hill and because of which there were hardly any crowd.

-- Grade: Moderate (The hill is steep and it can get very slippery when it is raining and there is no proper trail to the peak; also the last part of the hike is a little risky with huge boulders)
+- Grade: Easy (The hill is steep and it can get very slippery when it is raining and there is no proper trail to the peak; also the last part of the hike is a little risky with huge boulders).

 - This hill is very famous for its night trek so people can be at the top just in time for the sunrise.